Frequently Asked Questions About the Common Cold

 Symptoms of an ear infection include ear pain, fever, and/or a feeling of fullness in the ears.

-Symptoms of a sinus infection include a runny or stuffy nose, facial pain, and pressure, and headache.
+Symptoms of a sinus infection include a runny or stuffy nose, facial pain and pressure, fever, and headache.

 7. Should I stay at home if I have a cold?